Do NOT eat dirt. Debunking the dangerous anti-hygiene misinformation spread by certain microbiologists and doctors.

 “Dirt is Good (2017)” by Jack Gilbert and Rob Knight.
 My review.

-In the past I have been on a raw diet, including raw meat & fermented raw meat, for a few years (would not recommend it), and have also been severely and permanently harmed from one antibiotic and then had another antibiotic save my life.
+In the past, I have been on a raw diet, including raw meat & fermented raw meat, for a few years (would not recommend it), and have also been severely and permanently harmed by one antibiotic and then had another antibiotic save my life.
 So I am open to all sides.

 What constitutes a healthy/ideal gut microbiome is largely unknown, as are the origins of the gut microbiome and the factors that shape it: https://humanmicrobiome.info/origins/